Decentralized Management Hinders Coastal Climate Adaptation: The Spatial-Dynamics of Beach Nourishment

 Date Written: June 2014

-Keywords: Beach nourishment, spatial dynamic feedbacks, climate adaptation
+Keywords: beach nourishment, sea level rise, spatial dynamic feedbacks, climate adaptation

 Suggested Citation: Suggested Citation